GoogleCloudPlatform/opentelemetry-operations-python/docs/contributing.md

 # List all tox environments
 tox -l

-# Run python3.8 tests
+# Run python3.8 exporter tests
-tox -e py38-ci-test-ext-google-cloud
+tox -e py38-ci-test-exporter-google-cloud

-# Run all python3.8 unit tests in parallel
+# Run all python3.8 tests in parallel
 tox -f py38-test -pauto

 # All checks that run in continuous integration use the "ci" factor, which